-The Nord , a department located in the Hauts-de-France region, is full of abandoned places that bear witness to its rich industrial and historical past.
-For fans of urban exploration, or urbex , these sites offer fascinating and unique adventures.
-Here is a selection of the five must-see urbex sites in the Nord, each with a particular atmosphere and a captivating history.
+The Nord department, located in the Hauts-de-France region, is full of abandoned places that bear witness to its rich industrial and historical past.
+For urban exploration enthusiasts, or urbex , these sites offer fascinating and unique adventures.
+Here is a selection of five must-see urbex sites in the Nord, each with its own distinct atmosphere and captivating story.

-A Vestige of the Textile Industry The old spinning mill of Roubaix is a symbol of the industrial history of the North.
-Abandoned for several decades, this factory offers an exploration ground rich in discoveries.
+A Relic of the Textile Industry: The former spinning mill in Roubaix is a symbol of the industrial history of the North.
+Abandoned for several decades, this factory offers a rich field of exploration full of discoveries.

 Site Features